 An advertising method that continues to grow in popularity, native advertising attempts to mimic the content of the site on which it is seen.
 It will have to announce, in some way, that it is a paid advertisement.
-But, those alerts are usually small and hidden away in small print.
+Those alerts are usually small and hidden away in small print.
 For example, you may create an advertisement that looks and reads like an article about men’s health, fishing, or grocery shopping.
-However, the content all leads to your product or service.
+The content all leads to your product or service.
 The traditional, non-digital form of native advertising is known as an advertorial.

 Keywords are a vital part of online advertising.
 Specific words or phrases are chosen by advertisers, and these will trigger ads for the client when someone searches for those words.
 They do not have to be directly related, either.
 For instance, while it may be common to trigger purchase the phrase “Mother’s Day gifts” to sell flowers, you could also buy words and phrases like “my wife is mad at me” or “box of chocolates.”

 These are adverts that appear before, during, and after the content that you want to access.
 They have become the scourge of digital advertising, and people will now happily pay a monthly subscription to YouTube Red to avoid having to see an interstitial ad.
 They are the digital equivalent of commercial breaks on television.
 However, they make the page load more slowly, they interrupt the natural flow of the reader, and they can often take longer to view than the actual content the user was looking for.

-Be very careful with your use of interstitial ads; it’s a digital mistake that can do a lot of damage to your brand.
+Be careful with your use of interstitial ads; it’s a digital mistake that can do a lot of damage to your brand.